Director

 Dr. rer. nat.
 Vanessa van Rahden

 Vanessa van Rahden joined the MVTV team in 2025 as a research project manager.
-Her main tasks range from assisting in the preparation and reporting of grant applications to coordinating tasks within the institute and the FOR5200: Deep-DV , as well as website maintenance, schedule management and event organization.
+Her tasks range from assisting in the preparation and reporting of grant applications to coordinating tasks within the institute and the FOR5200: Deep-DV , as well as website maintenance, schedule management and event organization.

 Vanessa studied biology at the University of Braunschweig.